-PRF revenue recognized during the providers reporting period as a result of lost revenue should not reduce any expenses included on the unadjusted trial balance prior to those expenses being reported on the cost report because these lost revenue dollars are not associated with any specific expense.
-This PRF revenue recognized as a result of lost revenue should instead be reported as "Unrestricted Gifts, Grants, and Income from Endowments and Private Sources" on step 5.d. of the 2021 cost report as applicable and will have no impact on allowable expenses reported.
+PRF revenue recognized during the provider's reporting period as a result of lost revenue should not reduce any expenses included on the unadjusted trial balance before those expenses are reported on the cost report because these lost revenue dollars are not associated with any specific expense.
+This PRF revenue recognized as a result of lost revenue should instead be reported as "Unrestricted Gifts, Grants, and Income from Endowments and Private Sources" on step 5.d. of the 2022 cost report as applicable and will have no impact on allowable expenses reported.